-Puli are a Tamil word and it means “tiger”.
+Puli is a Tamil word and it means “tiger”.
 The festival is about the play done by the men in south India dressed up as tigers.
-Several of grown up men disguised as tiger dance on the beat of traditional percussion instruments.
+Several of grown-up men disguised as tiger dance on the beat of traditional percussion instruments.
 This event happens during Onam festival.
 Though seems quirkiest this festival is considered as the very business in India.

 When – At Swaraj Road in Thrissur

 Read Also: 8 Most Famous Cultural Festivals In India